SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 |3|Send e-mail:|**Send to:/Send CC to:/Send BCC to**: Email addresses for sending the e-mail to.
 Multiple addresses can be separated by a comma (",", do not use a space!).<br>**Reply to**: Address to be used to reply to the message.<br> **Subject**: Subject of e-mail.
 You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.<br> **Message**: Text of the e-mail.
 You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.
 |4|Target asset or devices|Groups or devices the rule shall be applied to.

-**Info**: In order to raise an alarm the device had to be inside the geofence at least once after creating the rule.
+**Info**: In order to perform the rule the device had to be inside the geofence at least once after creating the rule.

 **Troubleshooting**